daveeS987/buy-nothing-backend/README.md

 - The server uses an express framework and is deployed through heroku.
 - MongoDB is used to store listings information and image urls.
 - Actual images are not stored in our database, but a middleware in the image route, sends images to Cloudinary, and saves the url to our database.
+- Passwords are not stored in our database but handled through Auth0 on the frontend application.

 ## Dependencies and Tools